 STOPit is an online reporting tool designed to deter and mitigate bullying, cyber abuse, and other inappropriate behaviors, consisting of an app and a back-end incident management system for school administrators.

-Our students will have access to the STOPit mobile app, which has two simple but powerful features:
+Our students have access to the STOPit mobile app, which has two simple but powerful features:

 Report can be used by students to report incidents to school contacts anonymously.